Spiritual Rhythms

 Whatever the source of the darkness, it can never overcome or outlast the light of our God who is walking with you now.
 Jesus, the Light of the World, our Prince of Peace, sees you, knows you and loves you with a love like no other.

-So as you stand on the edge of 2025, I want to encourage you to pick one or two things that you can do each day to spend time with God and realign your heart with His truth.
+So as you stand on the edge of a new year, I want to encourage you to pick one or two things that you can do each day to spend time with God and realign your heart with His truth.
 It could be spending a few minutes reading your Bible and jotting down what stands out to you.
 Or talking to God and inviting Him to walk with you as you go through your day.
 It may be texting a friend to ask for prayer, and seeing how you can pray for them, or starting a new Bible study to help you know and experience God’s character on a deeper level.

 Whatever the season, wherever you are in your faith journey, I pray that you would lift your eyes up to Him, wrap up in His love, and lean into the light and life He offers.
 May He bless you, sustain and encourage you, and help you flourish in your faith this year, and in the years to come.